Teacup-repo/Teacup/DLP with Docker and Postfix/readme.md

 By simulating this DLP pipeline, I explored how **content filtering** integrates with email systems — critical for building **privacy-aware detections** in enterprise and regulated environments.

 ---

-## 🧪 Ethical Note

-All testing was performed in a secure lab with synthetic data — no real sensitive information was used.

----

 ## 🧩 Compliance & Privacy Mappings

 | Framework | Relevant Control |